Doku

 FoV & Illumination Preview

-Useful focal length - Aperture ratio - Barlow
+Useful focal length - Aperture ratio

 Target image scale range for act. seeing